-An anaesthetist is a doctor with specialized knowledge of illnesses, medications and treatment of serious medical problems.
-This doctor gives you the medicine that will relax you and allow you to sleep for your surgery, if required.
-A member of the anaesthetic team will stay with you and monitor you closely throughout your surgery.
-The anaesthetist is also responsible for helping you manage your pain after the surgery.
-The anaesthetist will discuss with you the type of anaesthesia you will be having with your surgery.
+An Anaesthetist is a Doctor with specialized knowledge of illnesses, medications and treatment of serious medical problems.
+This Doctor gives you the medicine that will relax you and allow you to sleep during your surgery, if required.
+A member of the anesthetic team will stay with you and monitor you closely throughout your surgery.
+The Anaesthetist is also responsible for helping you manage your pain after the surgery.
+The Anaesthetist will discuss with you the type of anaesthesia you will be having with your surgery.